usarscotus/legal-directory/frcp/rule_37.md

 (i) the movant filed the motion before attempting in good faith to obtain the disclosure or discovery without court action;

-(ii) the opposing party's nondisclosure, response, or objection was substantially justified; or
+&nbsp;&nbsp;(ii) the opposing party's nondisclosure, response, or objection was substantially justified; or

-(iii) other circumstances make an award of expenses unjust.
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) other circumstances make an award of expenses unjust.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) If the Motion Is Denied.
 If the motion is denied, the court may issue any protective order authorized under Rule 26(c) and must, after giving an opportunity to be heard, require the movant, the attorney filing the motion, or both to pay the party or deponent who opposed the motion its reasonable expenses incurred in opposing the motion, including attorney's fees.
 But the court must not order this payment if the motion was substantially justified or other circumstances make an award of expenses unjust.